dcrasch/tir/tessellations/README.md

 The output in out.png is a tiling of a square.

-### Minifb editor
+### Tessellations Pixels editor

-Tiling editor written in rust using minifb framework.
+Tiling editor written in rust using pixels framework.

 Code: https://github.com/dcrasch/tir/tree/master/tir